-One big question growers ask is why the heck their plants are suffering even though they used all the right nutrients, feeding cycles, lighting cycles, and adjusted temperatures and conditions to their absolute best.
+One big question growers ask is “Why are my plants suffering even though I used all the right nutrients, feeding cycles, my grow lights are good, and I adjusted temperatures & conditions to their absolute best?”

-Correct pH and PPM levels are the backbone of any grow, and will be the difference between a healthy grow and a huge waste of time and money.
+Correct pH and PPM levels are the backbone of any grow room and will be the difference between a healthy harvest and a huge waste of time and money.

 Simply put: the right pH level will create an environment where your plants can absorb nutrients quickly and easily, leading to a better harvest.

-pH levels is important to understand because the right level will determine the quality of helpful bacteria available in your solution that help break down elements in your solution, and help the metabolic rate of your plants.
+pH levels are important to understand because the right level will determine the quality of helpful bacteria in your water that help break down elements, helping the metabolic rate of your plants.
+How?
+In two ways:

-Remember: too low= toxic to your plants, too high= growth decrease.
-That’s why you want to have the perfect level of acidity in your water, which will be around 5.5-5.8
+So Remember: pH too low= toxic to your plants, too high= growth decrease.
+That’s why you want to have the perfect level of acidity in your water, which will be around 5.5-6.0

 - 3.5 and below: Root Damage